Pinkhuff/website/README.md

 ### Structure

+- `blog/` - Main blog directory
   - `content/` - Contains all blog post markdown files
   - `content/blog-manifest.json` - Auto-generated index of all blog posts
   - `blog.html` - Individual blog post viewer
   - `blog-index.html` - List of all blog posts
+  - `blog.js` - Blog post loading logic
+  - `blog-index.js` - Blog index loading logic
-- `generate-blog-manifest.py` - Script to generate the blog manifest
+- `generate-blog-manifest.py` - Script to generate the blog manifest (root level)

 ### Adding a New Blog Post

-1. Create a new markdown file in the `content/` directory (e.g., `content/my-new-post.md`)
+1. Create a new markdown file in the `blog/content/` directory (e.g., `blog/content/my-new-post.md`)

 2. Format your post with metadata at the top: